FarziBuilder/cpu_emulator/README.md

 # Specs
 This is a 8-bit CPU with 64 Kb of addressable memory, emulating 6502 microprocessor (OG used by Woz to make Apple 1).
-This just does basic LDA and JSR instructions of the CPU i.e. it can go to a register value and execute the instruction and store in accumulator
-It can also create a subroutine, and branch out to execute other instructions.
+This just does basic LDA and JSR instructions of the CPU It can also create a subroutine, and branch out to execute other instructions.

-Gawd I am a genius (context-i had just solved a simple bug, lol!)

 # Some Notes
 Emulating 6502 microprocessor